 Latex is a wonderful, all-natural choice of mattress for your child.
 There are no concerns about added chemicals, since latex is naturally mould resistant and dust mite resistant.

-Latex is naturally springy, comfortable and resilient, so there is no need for metal springs.
+Latex is also naturally springy, comfortable and resilient, so there is no need for metal springs.
 In contrast, innerspring mattresses can amplify electromagnetic radiation, and you would not want your child to be sleeping in a field of electromagnetic radiation.
-Latex contains no metal so there are no worries about that.
+Latex contains no metal so it poses no additional risks to your child's health.

 For those who are eco-conscious, there are also organic options available in latex mattresses.
 Many parents of young children prefer the organic option.
 But even the non-organic all-natural latex mattresses are much more environmentally friendly than synthetic materials such as PU foam.
 Latex comes from the sap of the rubber tree, and collecting this sap does not kill the tree, so plantations can be managed safely and very productively.

 The best mattress for your child will provide a superb level of comfort and sleep.
 Children are very active during the day and will therefore need to get sufficient rest at night.
 Growing and learning takes a lot of their body's resources, so the best mattresses for kids will feel soothing and relaxing to the body.

 Furthermore, having a well-rested child benefits you as a parent.
 A greater attention span and fewer behavioural difficulties are hallmarks of a child receiving a sufficient amount of sleep.
 Now that's something the whole family can enjoy!

 The best mattresses for kids are not only comfortable, but also durable, supportive, hygienic and all-natural.
 Latex mattresses are ideal on all counts.
 In contrast, most other types of mattresses are less optimal and in some cases even harmful for your child, for example if large amounts of chemicals have been used during manufacturing.